Alcohol Sale Times and Legal Drinking Age In Thailand Updated For 2026

 How Much is a Beer in Phuket

-• In general, a local beer in a small bar or restaurant can cost around 60-80 baht (approximately $2-3 USD), while a beer in a more upscale bar or nightclub can cost upwards of 150-200 baht (approximately $5-7 USD).
+• In general, a local beer in a small bar or restaurant can cost around ฿60-80 (approximately $2-3 USD), while a beer in a more upscale bar or nightclub can cost upwards of ฿150-200 (approximately $5-7 USD).

-• Imported beers are usually more expensive, with prices ranging from 120-300 baht (approximately $4-10 USD) or more, depending on the brand and location.
+• Imported beers are usually more expensive, with prices ranging from ฿120-300 (approximately $4-10 USD) or more, depending on the brand and location.
 It’s always a good idea to check the menu or ask the staff for the prices before ordering.

 How Much is a Cocktail in Phuket

 • Again, you’ll find the prices hugely variable depending on the quality of the establishment.
-“Happy Hour” deals could be as cheap as 100 baht, but generally expect to pay around 180-250 baht at a beach bar, much more from a hotel.
+“Happy Hour” deals could be as cheap as 100 baht, but generally expect to pay around ฿180-250 at a beach bar, much more from a hotel.

 How Much is Wine in Phuket

-• Wine is relatively reasonably priced in Thailand but hugely variable in quality.
+• Wine is relatively reasonably priced in Thailand but hugely variable in quality – expect to pay ฿200-300 per glass.
 Most ‘house wines’ are probably not of the standard you’d be used to elsewhere in the world; if you are fussy about your drop, proceed with caution at your average bar!

 • In our experience, whites and rose are almost always served too warm, but be cautious of asking for ice; make sure ice is made from bottled water.

-• If you have the opportunity to shop at an import supermarket such as Tops of Villa Market, you’ll find a much better range of wines for home consumption in your holiday accommodation.
-A bottle of half-reasonable imported wine is in the range of
+• If you have the opportunity to shop at an import supermarket such as Tops or Villa Market, you’ll find a much better range of wines for home consumption in your holiday accommodation.
+A bottle of half-reasonable imported NZ white wine starts at around ฿600-800 ($19-$25 USD).

 Tax on Alcohol in Phuket